DataDog/pupernetes/README.md

 * Secrets
   * IP SAN
     * Statically configured with the given Kubernetes cluster IP range
-* Draining
-  * The garbage collection can't be done without adding some delay during the drain phase
 * Versions
   * You just can minimally change the version of the downloaded binaries in the state directory during the `run` phase but the compatibility isn't granted